OxanaDanilova/projectmanager/README.md

 ## Description

-This is a team project of the _React 2022 Q3_ course of the [Rolling Scopes School](https://rs.school/index.html).
+This is the team project of the _React 2022 Q3_ course of the [Rolling Scopes School](https://rs.school/index.html).
 It was designed according to the [task](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/react/project-management-system-EN.md).
 The backend part was developed by another development team.

 ---